wxs/cherylhsu.ca/content/pages/about.md

 As a designer, I seek to create spaces for collective emergence.
 In order to do so, I believe that we have to find ways to hospice with tenderness what needs to collapse and die, so that it may compost into potential for new life.

-I also believe that we can have a joyful, sensual relationship with Mystery -- and we can discover wonder in the way that the Unknown makes our hearts race, and our bodies tremble.
+I also believe that we can have a joyful, sensual relationship with Mystery -- and we can embrace *wonder* and awe in how the Unknown makes our hearts race, and our bodies tremble.
 Perhaps this is a vibe we can all tune into.
 This might be how we dance with potentialities that are greater than we can possibly imagine.